arius86/number-formatter/README.md

 2. PHP
 -------

-Use in code just like [http://php.net/manual/en/class.numberformatter.php](NumberFormatter class).
+Use in code just like [NumberFormatter class](http://php.net/manual/en/class.numberformatter.php).

 ```php
 use Arius\NumberFormatter;